ToniWonKanobi/theoveranalyzed.net/posts/2018/3/6/levi-strauss-cos-project-flx.md

 I've wavered somewhat over the years, but I always come back to the Levi's 501®.
 My grandpa wore them, though he wore the Shrink-to-fit variety 😱[^1] So, naturally, I've always gravitated toward venerable jeans.

 Levi's innovated a new method to add character to their jeans.
-The process involves graphic designers and laser beans, but does *not* involve harsh chemicals 🌎
+The process involves graphic designers and laser beams, but does *not* involve harsh chemicals 🌎

 (From [Uncrate][1])